 The Lab 2 focus on the development of efficient CUDA code by covering the programming principles that have a relevant impact on performance.
-Use a cluster node with a NVidia GPU (by specifying the keyword tesla in the node characteristics when submitting a job), use only 4 CPU cores and do not submit interactive jobs (e.g., qsub -lnodes=1:ppn=4:tesla,walltime=...).
+Use a cluster node with a NVidia GPU (by specifying the keyword tesla in job submission), use only 4 CPU cores and do not submit interactive jobs (e.g., qsub -lnodes=1:ppn=4:tesla,walltime=...).

-This lab tutorial includes two homework assignments (HW 2.x) and three exercises to be solved during the lab class (Lab 2.x).
+This lab tutorial includes three homework assignments (HW 2.x) and four exercises to be solved during the lab class (Lab 2.x).